zem360/air-boltic-analytics/README.md

 # Air Boltics Data Model Implementation

 > The repo implements the data model designed for Air Boltic.
-[Data Model](WriteUp.md)
+You can find the WriteUp for the modeling process here: [Data Model](WriteUp.md)

 ## How to run the project?